XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 ![Approve the transaction](img/evm-sidechain-approve-transaction.png "Approve the transaction")

-Depending on the direction of the transfer, you need to approve the transaction in the Xumm Wallet or in the Metamask.
+Depending on the direction of the transaction, you need to approve the transaction in the Xumm Wallet or in the Metamask.

 **XRP Ledger Devnet → EVM sidechain**